European Bildung Day 2023: Speakers

 Women’s Safety, Feminism, and European Identity in Belarus

 The war in Ukraine is not so much a struggle for new lands (especially considering the territories that Russia now has) as it is a war of civilizations and values.
-In Europe, those who for centuries have been powerless, voiceless, and forced to do invisible and unpaid work have asserted their rights, hopes and opposition.
+In Europe, those who for centuries have been powerless, voiceless, and forced to do invisible and unpaid work have asserted their rights, hopes, and opposition.
 Whether they are colonized peoples or women as a social class, Europe has realized that it must deal with its past.
 Not entirely successful, but at least peaceful.
-Ukraine has chosen the European path towards freedom and equality for all; other former Soviet republics have not.
+Ukraine has chosen the European path toward freedom and equality for all; other former Soviet republics have not.
 Yet…

 A Belarusian perspective on Europe and freedom.